 If you are considering a lawsuit, it’s important to act quickly.
 California Code of Civil Procedure Section 335.1 states that you must file a dog bite lawsuit within two years of the incident.
 After two years, you lose the right to file a lawsuit.
 If you delay filing, it can make it particularly difficult to collect damages for your injuries.
 Additionally, it may be too late to collect valuable medical evidence that could bolster your case.
 While most dog bite cases settle outside of court, a good dog bite lawyer will prepare for trial even if the initial goal is a settlement.

 At Blackstone Law, we pride ourselves on putting our clients first.
-We work on contingency, which means that you will never pay upfront fees.
-Even if you choose not to retain our services, the legal advice we provide is free of charge.
+Our LA dog bite attorneys work on contingency, which means that you will never pay upfront fees.
+Even if you choose not to retain our services, the legal advice our dog bite attorneys provide is free of charge.
 If you were injured, contact a dog bite lawyer for a consultation.